Bay Bridge Pinball Ruleset v2.0

 2.4.
 Each team should have a captain responsible for communication with the league about rosters, scheduling, and scoring.
 The captain is also the team’s representative in all league matches.
 A co-captain should be designated for when the captain is unavailable.

 2.5.
-Active Rosters may be changed at any point before the final two weeks of the season, but must be submitted at least one full day before a league match.Substitutions: Four players are necessary to compete each week and up to eight players can potentially play.
+Active Rosters may be changed at any point before the final two weeks of the season, but must be submitted at least one full day before a league match.Substitutions: Four players are necessary to field a full each week (although you can play with three (see section 7.2)) and up to eight players can potentially play.
 A player can be added as a substitute for any week provided the following conditions are met:

 2.5.1.
 Based on the substitute’s then-current IFPA ranking, theGameday Roster still meets the IFPA rank restrictions;